AlexBAV/moderncom/README.md

     Derived *obj() const noexcept;
     ```

-    Special purpose method to be used when additional initialization is required on constructed object:
+    This special-purpose method is supposed to be used when additional initialization is required on constructed object:

     ```C++
     class __declspec(novtable) MyObject :